UX/UI Project · Enterprise Tool

 not decoration.

-A validation interface displays dozens of metrics per screen.
-Every token and component was chosen to reduce visual noise — not for aesthetics.
-Color encodes status (pass / fail / at-risk) so testers read results at a glance.
-The typography scale ensures dense data tables stay scannable without feeling cluttered.
+Every token was chosen to reduce visual noise — not for aesthetics.
+Color encodes status (pass / fail / at-risk).
+Typography keeps dense data tables scannable without feeling cluttered.

 Design system — color tokens Design system — typography scale Design system — components Design system — status patterns